Washington DC Counseling License Requirements

 To begin accumulating work experience, you must obtain a provisional license as a Licensed Graduate Professional Counselor (LGPC).
-The application package and application checklist are available to download from the Board’s website.
-The LGPC application fee is $230 as of September 2019.
+The application must be submitted online and an application checklist is available on the Board’s website.
+The LGPC application fee is $230 as of January 2023.
 LGPC licenses are valid for five years but must be renewed biennially.
 If your degree program was not accredited by CACREP, you must also submit the practicum/internship documentation form with your application.
 Applicants can also use the request for supervised practice form to apply for Board approval to begin accruing supervised experience while their application is processed and reviewed.

 4. Accrue supervised experience.

 The next step in the licensure process is to complete 3,500 hours of supervised work experience and receive at least 200 hours of supervision.
-One hour of supervision must be completed per 35 hours of work experience and at least 100 hours must be provided on an individual basis.
-The supervisor must be an LPC, psychologist, psychiatrist, or clinical social worker licensed in Washington DC at the time of supervision.
+One hour of supervision must be completed for every 35 hours of work experience and at least 100 hours must be provided on an individual basis.
+The supervisor must be an LPC, psychologist, psychiatrist, or clinical social worker licensed in Washington DC at the time of supervision, but at least 100 hours of supervision must be done under an LPC.
 More information can be found in the LPC regulations.
 Upon completion of the required hours, the supervisor must complete the first two pages of the supervised experience form, place them in a sealed envelope, and sign across the back flap; this form must be submitted with the LPC application.

 5. Apply for and receive your LPC license.

-Once you have met all the requirements outlined in the LPC checklist, you can submit an application package to the Board for LPC licensure.
-The application fee is $230 as of September 2019.
+Once you have met all the requirements outlined in the LPC checklist, you can submit your application package to the Board online for LPC licensure.
+The application fee is $230 as of January 2023.
 You must continue to practice under supervision until your license is approved.

 While Washington DC does not have reciprocity agreements with other states for LPC licensure, applications are accepted for LGPC and LPC licensure by endorsement.
-Endorsement applicants use the same application package and pay the same application fee as all other candidates ($230 as of September 2019).
+Endorsement applicants can apply online and pay the same application fee as all other candidates ($230 as of January 2023).
 The LGPC and LPC checklists also include further information for endorsement applicants.
-To meet the exam requirement, the Board will accept successful results for the Certified Rehabilitation Counselors Exam or the NBCC’s National Clinical Mental Health Counselor Exam in lieu of the NCE requirement.
+To meet the exam requirement, the Board will accept successful results for the Certified Rehabilitation Counselors (CRC) Exam from the Commission on Rehabilitation Counselor Certification (CRCC) or the NBCC’s National Clinical Mental Health Counselor Exam (NCMHCE) in lieu of the NCE requirement.

 Licenses expire on December 31 of even-numbered years and instructions for the online renewal process are posted on the Board’s website before the deadline.
 Updated fingerprint and background checks must be completed every two years and should be submitted with each renewal.
 With the exception of the first renewal period, each licensee must complete 40 hours of continuing education (CE); four hours must be in professional ethics and six hours must be in trauma counseling.
-CE can be completed in a range of related topics but must be provided by an approved CE provider.
-More information about CE requirements can be found in the LPC regulations.
+CE can be completed in a range of related topics as long as they are provided by an approved CE provider, but at least four of the total required CE hours must be related to subjects determined by the Director to be public health priorities.
+LGPCs looking to renew their licenses are required to complete two CE hours in cultural competence and appropriate clinical treatment for individuals who are lesbian, gay, bisexual, transgender, gender non-conforming, queer, or questioning their sexual orientation or gender identity and expression.
+More information about CE requirements can be found on the Board’s website.

 Additional Counseling Careers and Licenses in Washington DC